Train-travel booking guide

 At SnowCarbon, we’ve campaigned for years to get rail and tour operators to work together so that skiers can easily book rail-inclusive ski packages.
 Unfortunately, train operators are big beasts and difficult to persuade.
 It will take time and, most likely, top-down or political intervention.

 To help you find both packages and accommodation alongside independent rail options, we've created a ski-by-train holidays section.
-There, you can view potential ski holidays by train that include accommodation, transfers and an estimated price for rail travel.
-The rail travel element may need to be booked independently of the accommodation, but SnowCarbon can help advise.
+There, you can view potential ski holidays by train that include accommodation, transfers and either a fixed or an estimated price for rail travel.

 Contact details for train companies